 roaming the Colorado Rockies from her grandparents' cabin in Estes Park.
-"We awoke to mule deer peering in
+"We awoke to mule deer peering in the windows

-2013 will be Mary's 25th consecutive year teaching writing at Rocky Mountain National Park, as well
+2013 was Mary's 25th consecutive year teaching writing at Rocky Mountain National

 Park, as well as many other venues.
 She is an accomplished field naturalist and Resident Artist in K-12 schools throughout

 Colorado.
 Mary was a National Park Service Artist-in-Residence at Rocky Mountain National Park in 2012.